mavens-group/mavens-group.github.io/webpage/content/research/_index.md

 We also develop computational tools where existing workflows become restrictive.

-[**cview**](https://github.com/mavensgroup/cview) is an open-source crystallographic interface designed to bridge structure visualisation and ab-initio workflow generation across VASP, Quantum ESPRESSO, and SPRKKR.
+[**cview**](https://github.com/mavensgroup/cview) is an open-source crystallographic interface designed to bridge structure visualisation and _ab-initio_ workflow generation across multiple formats.

 A kinetic Monte Carlo engine for defect evolution and ordering dynamics is currently under active development.